metio/terraform-provider-k8s/docs/data-sources/rocketmq_apache_org_console_v1alpha1_manifest.md

 - `size_limit` (String) Total amount of local storage required for this EmptyDir volume.
 The size limit is also applicable for memory medium.
 The maximum usage on memory medium EmptyDir would be the minimum value between the SizeLimit specified here and the sum of memory limits of all containers in a pod.
 The default is nil which means that the limit is undefined.
 More info: http://kubernetes.io/docs/user-guide/volumes#emptydir

-<a id="nestedatt--spec--console_deployment--spec--strategy--spec--volumes--ephemeral"></a>
+<a id="nestedatt--spec--console_deployment--spec--template--spec--volumes--ephemeral"></a>
-### Nested Schema for `spec.console_deployment.spec.strategy.spec.volumes.ephemeral`
+### Nested Schema for `spec.console_deployment.spec.template.spec.volumes.ephemeral`

 Optional:

 - `volume_claim_template` (Attributes) Will be used to create a stand-alone PVC to provision the volume.
 The pod in which this EphemeralVolumeSource is embedded will be the owner of the PVC, i.e. the PVC will be deleted together with the pod.
 The name of the PVC will be '<pod name>-<volume name>' where '<volume name>' is the name from the 'PodSpec.Volumes' array entry.
 Pod validation will reject the pod if the concatenated name is not valid for a PVC (for example, too long).
 An existing PVC with that name that is not owned by the pod will *not* be used for the pod to avoid using an unrelated volume by mistake.
 Starting the pod is then blocked until the unrelated PVC is removed.
 If such a pre-created PVC is meant to be used by the pod, the PVC has to updated with an owner reference to the pod once the pod exists.
 Normally this should not be necessary, but it may be useful when manually reconstructing a broken cluster.
 This field is read-only and no changes will be made by Kubernetes to the PVC after it has been created.
-Required, must not be nil. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--strategy--spec--volumes--vsphere_volume--volume_claim_template))
+Required, must not be nil. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--template--spec--volumes--ephemeral--volume_claim_template))

-<a id="nestedatt--spec--console_deployment--spec--strategy--spec--volumes--vsphere_volume--volume_claim_template"></a>
+<a id="nestedatt--spec--console_deployment--spec--template--spec--volumes--ephemeral--volume_claim_template"></a>
-### Nested Schema for `spec.console_deployment.spec.strategy.spec.volumes.vsphere_volume.volume_claim_template`
+### Nested Schema for `spec.console_deployment.spec.template.spec.volumes.ephemeral.volume_claim_template`

 Required:

 - `spec` (Attributes) The specification for the PersistentVolumeClaim.
 The entire content is copied unchanged into the PVC that gets created from this template.
-The same fields as in a PersistentVolumeClaim are also valid here. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--strategy--spec--volumes--vsphere_volume--volume_claim_template--spec))
+The same fields as in a PersistentVolumeClaim are also valid here. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--template--spec--volumes--ephemeral--volume_claim_template--spec))

 Optional:

 - `metadata` (Attributes) May contain labels and annotations that will be copied into the PVC when creating it.
-No other fields are allowed and will be rejected during validation. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--strategy--spec--volumes--vsphere_volume--volume_claim_template--metadata))
+No other fields are allowed and will be rejected during validation. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--template--spec--volumes--ephemeral--volume_claim_template--metadata))

-<a id="nestedatt--spec--console_deployment--spec--strategy--spec--volumes--vsphere_volume--volume_claim_template--spec"></a>
+<a id="nestedatt--spec--console_deployment--spec--template--spec--volumes--ephemeral--volume_claim_template--spec"></a>
-### Nested Schema for `spec.console_deployment.spec.strategy.spec.volumes.vsphere_volume.volume_claim_template.spec`
+### Nested Schema for `spec.console_deployment.spec.template.spec.volumes.ephemeral.volume_claim_template.spec`

 Optional:

 - `access_modes` (List of String) AccessModes contains the desired access modes the volume should have.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
 - `data_source` (Attributes) This field can be used to specify either: * An existing VolumeSnapshot object (snapshot.storage.k8s.io/VolumeSnapshot) * An existing PVC (PersistentVolumeClaim) If the provisioner or an external controller can support the specified data source, it will create a new volume based on the contents of the specified data source.
-If the AnyVolumeDataSource feature gate is enabled, this field will always have the same contents as the DataSourceRef field. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--strategy--spec--volumes--vsphere_volume--volume_claim_template--spec--data_source))
+If the AnyVolumeDataSource feature gate is enabled, this field will always have the same contents as the DataSourceRef field. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--template--spec--volumes--ephemeral--volume_claim_template--spec--data_source))
 - `data_source_ref` (Attributes) Specifies the object from which to populate the volume with data, if a non-empty volume is desired.
 This may be any local object from a non-empty API group (non core object) or a PersistentVolumeClaim object.
 When this field is specified, volume binding will only succeed if the type of the specified object matches some installed volume populator or dynamic provisioner.
 This field will replace the functionality of the DataSource field and as such if both fields are non-empty, they must have the same value.
 For backwards compatibility, both fields (DataSource and DataSourceRef) will be set to the same value automatically if one of them is empty and the other is non-empty.
 There are two important differences between DataSource and DataSourceRef: * While DataSource only allows two specific types of objects, DataSourceRef   allows any non-core object, as well as PersistentVolumeClaim objects. * While DataSource ignores disallowed values (dropping them), DataSourceRef   preserves all values, and generates an error if a disallowed value is   specified.
-(Alpha) Using this field requires the AnyVolumeDataSource feature gate to be enabled. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--strategy--spec--volumes--vsphere_volume--volume_claim_template--spec--data_source_ref))
+(Alpha) Using this field requires the AnyVolumeDataSource feature gate to be enabled. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--template--spec--volumes--ephemeral--volume_claim_template--spec--data_source_ref))
 - `resources` (Attributes) Resources represents the minimum resources the volume should have.
-More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources (see [below for nested schema](#nestedatt--spec--console_deployment--spec--strategy--spec--volumes--vsphere_volume--volume_claim_template--spec--resources))
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources (see [below for nested schema](#nestedatt--spec--console_deployment--spec--template--spec--volumes--ephemeral--volume_claim_template--spec--resources))
-- `selector` (Attributes) A label query over volumes to consider for binding. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--strategy--spec--volumes--vsphere_volume--volume_claim_template--spec--selector))
+- `selector` (Attributes) A label query over volumes to consider for binding. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--template--spec--volumes--ephemeral--volume_claim_template--spec--selector))
 - `storage_class_name` (String) Name of the StorageClass required by the claim.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1
 - `volume_mode` (String) volumeMode defines what type of volume is required by the claim.
 Value of Filesystem is implied when not included in claim spec.
 - `volume_name` (String) VolumeName is the binding reference to the PersistentVolume backing this claim.

-<a id="nestedatt--spec--console_deployment--spec--strategy--spec--volumes--vsphere_volume--volume_claim_template--spec--data_source"></a>
+<a id="nestedatt--spec--console_deployment--spec--template--spec--volumes--ephemeral--volume_claim_template--spec--data_source"></a>
-### Nested Schema for `spec.console_deployment.spec.strategy.spec.volumes.vsphere_volume.volume_claim_template.spec.data_source`
+### Nested Schema for `spec.console_deployment.spec.template.spec.volumes.ephemeral.volume_claim_template.spec.data_source`

 Required: